 Last but not least, your allocated project budget is often an important factor in choosing greenhouse materials.
 Steel frames often cost less than the lumber needed for the same residential greenhouse size.
 Steel frames can also save on installation costs because they are easier and faster to erect.

 Wood and steel framed greenhouses each have their unique appeal and will provide a flourishing growing environment that you can enjoy year-round.
-If you are considering building a greenhouse in your backyard and would like more structural advice specific to your environmental, financial or personal circumstance, Ceres’ project managers are great resources for any and all greenhouse questions.
+If you are considering building a greenhouse in your backyard and would like more structural advice specific to your environmental, financial or personal circumstance.